ProfessorSeanEX/OmniCore/README.md

 > 🕯️ This project is not finished—because it breathes.
 > Each new scroll is a sign it is still **alive**, still **becoming**, still **in covenant**.

 ---

-Here is the final scroll seal, fully framed:

----